Proterochampsa

-Geology and Paleoenvironment
+Discovery

+Proterochampsa barrionuevoi

-All known Proterochampsa barrionuevoi specimens have been discovered in the Cancha de Bochas, La Peña, Valle de la Luna, and Cerro Las Lajas members of the Ischigualasto Formation in the Ischigualasto-Villa Unión Basin in northwestern Argentina.
+All known Proterochampsa barrionuevoi specimens have been discovered in the Cancha de Bochas, La Peña, and Valle de la Luna members of the Ischigualasto Formation in the Ischigualasto-Villa Unión Basin in northwestern Argentina.
 The Ischigualasto Formation as a whole is well-known to paleontologists from its rich fossil record of flora and fauna, with the latter including fishes and a variety of tetrapod lineages.
 The record from Ischigualasto Provincial Park in the Argentinian province of San Juan has been particularly well-studied.
 Because of this abundant fossil record and the biodiversity it represents, the formation has been valuable in the study of the Late Triassic, particularly regarding the evolution of dinosaurs and other tetrapods.

 The Ischigualasto Formation is Late Triassic in age, straddling the boundary between the Carnian and Norian stages.
 Using the U-Pb isotopic method, the Hoyada del Cerro Las Lajas site within the formation has been dated, with an upper boundary around 221.36 million years ago and a lower boundary around 230.32 million years ago.
 At this site, nearly all known fossils have been discovered within the lower (and thus older) section of the Ischigualasto Formation, with most fossils estimated to age just under 228.97 million years old, placing them near the Carnian-Norian boundary.
 The more fossil-rich lower section of the formation can be divided into two biozones named for the rhynchosaurs most abundant within them: the lower portion is rich in Hyperodapedon specimens, and the upper portion is rich in Teyumbaita specimens.
 One P. barrionuevoi specimen was found at the Hoyada del Cerro Las Lajas site in the Teyumbaita biozone.
 This dating places P. barrionuevoi in an environment consisting of rhynchosaur-dominated faunas.
 The biostratigraphy recorded at this site also supports the ability for researchers to correlate dating to other sites within the Ischigualasto Formation and other sites outside the formation where Proterochampsa specimens have been discovered.